demogorgon1/jelly/README.md

 * You can take snapshots of blobs and store them if previous player state needs to be restored.
 * No need to juggle around complex (and dangerous) SQL database upgrade scripts whenever you add anything to your game.

 Exactly how you serialize stuff into binary blobs is up to you and is outside of the scope of _jelly_.
 You could use something like Google Protocol Buffers.
-Two things to keep in mind:
+A few things to keep in mind:

 1. Make sure your blobs are compact.
 The tinier they are, the cheaper it will be to host your game. _Jelly_ supports compression using ZSTD, so you shouldn't compress your blobs as well.
 Just don't put things like big GUIDs or strings into your blobs.
 It all adds up.
 2. You need to have some kind of internal versioning system as you'll probably want to add new stuff to you game continuesly.
+3. It's tempting to use JSON, but don't.
+Way too verbose.

 ## In a nutshell